Coconut Mint Rice – How to Make Pudina Rice With Coconut

 Can I make this without grinding the masala?

-How long can I store this rice?
+How long can I store coconut mint rice?

 My Recommended Product: